yuqinbailey/AC215_S2S/README.md

 ### Local secrets folder

-Create a locl secrets folder because we do not include any secure information in Git.
+Create a local secrets folder under `src` directory because we do not include any secure information in Git.
 Add the GCP service account private key, `data-service-account.json`, to this folder.

 ### Data collection container